In a Nutshell

 The Cathedral is definitely worth a visit, with some striking modern sculptures inside as well as the history of the building itself.
 A number of timber framed Tudor and medieval houses remain in the centre and Roman remains can be seen in Eastgate through a vision panel in the road surface.

-We haven't tried any dog friendly cafes as yet in Gloucester, but certainly there are number of cafes and coffee shops that have pavement seating along Southgate and Westgate.
+There are number of cafes and coffee shops that have pavement seating along Southgate and Westgate.
 There are a couple of pubs too along Northgate and Southgate with extensive courtyards and seating with umbrellas should the weather turn.
-Dr Fosters at the docks is listed as dog friendly.